Library instruction program: Research Assignments

 Assess students on their IL skills and ensure they demonstrate evidence of these skills by incorporating them into your grading rubric.

 Assign grades to process-related tasks, rather than just the final product of the research.
 This can help ensure students are conducting the process adequately.

 This can be as easy as awarding marks for the quality and relevance of sources rather than simply for the type and number of sources, or awarding marks for evidence of decision-making, selectivity and strategic searching with regard to information gathering and selection.

 Talk to your Librarian for suggestions on creating and adapting assignments that address these concepts, challenge students' information literacy skills, and develop their research competencies.

 Kerry Harmer and the maker Studio team can assist in the development of assignments, delivery of content and evaluation of learning through making related to: concept development, design and design thinking, tools, technologies and material choice for making objects of all kinds.

-Anna Nuhn, Visualization Specialist
+Anna Nuhn, Emerging Technologies Specialist